HomeArticle

 3. Balance between Challenge and Skill

 This is also the difference between micro - flow and macro - flow.
-The tasks in micro - flow are of low complexity and far from our skill level.
+The tasks in micro - flow are of low complexity, far from our existing skill level.
 Even if we complete them, we won't have a great sense of achievement.
 In contrast, the task complexity in macro - flow is comparable to our skill level, and it is a healthy state of flow that can bring self - breakthrough.

 In Flow 2.0, the authors advocate that we discover the boring moments in life and embrace them.